-SUMMARY // I have reframed my business and online activities as a “ship that sails through the oceans of human interaction” to overcome my severe allergy to marketing.
-We’ll see what happens.
+SUMMARY // To overcome my severe allergy to marketing, I have reframed my business and online activities as a “ship that sails through the oceans of human interaction.”
+Exciting and scary!

 Licensed by Steven Lek via CC BY-SA 4.0